davekinkead/thesis/paper.coffee.md

 What we might call the _value problem_ arises when arbitrary methods of determining the demos conflict and contradict with core democratic values.
 The most fundamental of these are the principles of self-determination and self-rule.
 Failure to properly define the people, and the subsequent over or under enfranchisement of a political association results in a state of heteronomy, the political subjugation of one group by another.

 An example will demonstrate this.
-If I'm one of 100 people affected be some issue, then giving each of an equal say - 1/100th of collective power - satisfies the substantive democratic requirements of political equality and popular sovereignty.
+If I'm one of 100 people affected be some issue, then giving each of an equal say-1/100th of collective power-satisfies the substantive democratic requirements of political equality and popular sovereignty.

 But if give 10,000 people a say in the matter when only 100 are affected, then the voice and sovereignty of those 100 people is undermined.
 Others who seem to have no normative claim, now rule over me.

 The justification problem also raises another challenge, what we might call the _predetermination problem_.
 This stems from the fact that the logical and temporal priority of the who over the how results in the who having a fundamental impact on the how.

-Who participates in any democratic process it critical in determining the outcome of it; and given sufficient polarity and clustering of agent preferences and values across any political space, the question of inclusion fully predetermines the outcome of any democratic mechanism.
+Who participates in any democratic process it critical in determining the outcome of it; and given sufficient polarity and clustering of preferences and values across any political space, the question of inclusion fully predetermines the outcome of any democratic mechanism.

 And when the basis of democracy’s legitimising claims rest the difference making qualities of democratic processes, then the predetermination of outcomes renders these difference making and legitimising claims vacuous.